Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/DisplayInformation/CustomDictionaryStyle/README.md

 ## Additional information

-For information about creating your own custom dictionary style, see the open source [dictionary-renderer-toolkit](https://esriurl.com/DictionaryToolkit).
+For information about creating your own custom dictionary style, see the open source [dictionary renderer toolkit](https://esriurl.com/DictionaryToolkit) on *GitHub*.

 ## Tags